 Zambia & all the leopards will definitely see us again.

-How to travel Zambia
+How to travel Zambia: Practical Tips

 Last but not least let us recommend the services of Austria based travel agency “Pinto Africa” if you want to book your Zambia adventure.
 The couple-run agency has the most profound know-how of Zambia, as Luke grew up in the country and once he married Bettina they lived there together for a while (before moving back to Austria to start Pinto Africa)!
 They have a profound local network and will provide a tailor-made trip planned just for your needs.